MohabElziny/Breezy/README.md

 * Get weather condition for specific location on map
 * Add specific city to your favorites to keep track of the it's weather
 * Add alert time which will notify you with your current weather condation at this time
-* Support English and Arabic Language
+* Supports Arabic and English languages
-* Support different units
+* Supports different units

 ## Permissions